-- ullet Click the ullet button to move the selected sort levels down. - Click the \otimes button to delete the selected sort level(s). - Set Column to the column you want to sort by. - Set Order depending on whether you want to sort this column Ascending or Descending.
+- ullet Click the ullet button to move the selected sort levels down. - Click the \otimes button to delete the selected sort level(s). - Click the × button to clear all sort levels. - Set Column to the column you want to sort by. - Set Order depending on whether you want to sort this column Ascending or Descending.

-- If you add multiple levels, it will sort by level 1 then level 1 values that are the same will be sorted by level 2 etc. - Number, date and text values are treated differently for comparison purposes. - Any values that can be converted to numbers will be treated as numbers. - Any values that match the supported date formats in Preferences will be treated as dates. - Comparisons of text are case and whitespace sensitive.
+- If you add multiple levels, it will sort by level 1 then level 1 values that are the same will be sorted by level 2 etc. - Number, date and text values are treated differently for sorting purposes. - Any values that can be converted to numbers will be treated as numbers. - Any values that match the supported date formats in Preferences will be treated as dates. - Comparisons of text are case and whitespace sensitive.
 You can use Case to change the case and Whitespace to remove whitespace before sorting.

-2.3.42 Split Col
+2.3.44 Split Col